The king of street food: Papri Chaat

-Papri Chaat is, in my opinion, the king of chaats.
+Papri Chaat is the king of chaats.
 Just the sight of it makes me happy.
 And honestly, what’s not to love?
-Chickpeas and potatoes drenched in spicy chutneys and a cooling yogurt sauce, topped with freshly ground cumin and crunchy papad.
-Sigh.
+Chickpeas and potatoes are drenched in spicy chutneys and a cooling yogurt sauce.
+Everything is topped with freshly ground cumin and crunchy papad(papar?).
 I’m a purist when it comes to papri chaat.
-I can’t tell you how many times I’ve ordered papri chaat from desi restaurants only to be disappointed by a dry, horrible concoction diluted with mushy tomatoes, unpleasantly thick yogurt and a flavorless imlee and a copious amount of spice to mask the lack of flavor.
-(Can you tell I take my chaat seriously?)
+If you follow a few simple steps you can get amazing papri chaat at home.
+In fact, it’s better than takeout.
+I can’t tell you how many times I’ve ordered papri chaat from Indian/ Pakistani restaurants only to be disappointed.
+I’ve added some recipes notes to get you the perfect results every time.

-I’m never one to shy away from a quick fix, and store bought chutneys are great.
+I love a quick fix, and store bought chutneys are great.
 But have I told you about my chutney recipes?
-They have such intense, bold flavors, use a handful of ingredients, and they keep great in the fridge for up to 3 weeks, not that mine have ever lasted that long.
-If you take a short time to make by Mint Chutney and Sweet Tamarind Chutney, you’ll get to use them in so many things, and the flavors are unparalleled.
+They have intense, bold flavors.
+They also use a handful of ingredients, and they keep great in the fridge for up to 3 weeks.
+If you take a short time to make my Mint Chutney and Sweet Tamarind Chutney, you’ll get to use them in so many things, and the flavors are unparalleled.

 - 3 small red potatoes boiled